luije87/documentation/application_labels.rst

 Labels
 ======

-- hig hlevel
+- high level
-- what can be labelled
+- what can be labeled

 How to Label
 ------------